Email: info@nationalvips.com

 Our nation has experienced the deep tragedy of school shootings that have affected not only the families and their communities, but the rest of America and the world abroad as we mourn the loss of innocent lives.

-School districts must provide a secure learning environment for students during school hours and should offer the needed training for faculty, staff and students.
+School districts must provide a secure learning environment for students during school hours and should offer the needed training for faculty and staff.

 If you’re a school administrator, staff or concerned parent; what is the school’s policy for an active shooter event?
 What is the quality of that policy?
 Has everyone gone through training and regular refresher training?